 - 5.1 Until now, it has generally not been NICTA's practice to make rigorous enquiries of applicants for operator licences, and for applications licences in particular.
-NICTA's practice to date has been based on the notion that the Act seeks to facilitate the licensing of operators who meet the basic eligibility requirements, and to encourage increased competition in and the development of ICT markets in ONG. - 5.2 However, NICTA has received complaints that many operator licensees are not providing services to retail or other customers, but are using their licensed status to gain the benefit of wholesale service prices and conditions, at the expense of genuine operators. - 5.3 These guidelines therefore record a change of licensing practice that has already been put into effect by NICTA, namely: - a.
+NICTA's practice to date has been based on the notion that the Act seeks to facilitate the licensing of operators who meet the basic eligibility requirements, and to encourage increased competition in and the development of ICT markets in PNG. - 5.2 However, NICTA has received complaints that some operator licensees are not providing services to retail or other customers, but are using their licensed status to gain the benefit of wholesale service prices and conditions, at the expense of genuine operators. - 5.3 These Guidelines therefore record a change of licensing practice that has already been put into effect by NICTA, namely: - a.
 NICTA will require all applicants for new operator licences, and especially for applications licences, to provide evidence of an intention to supply ICT services to third party customers, including, if required by NICTA, a formal certification by the applicant that it has such an intention within a reasonable period of commencement of operation as a licensee. - b.
-NICTA will assess all existing licensees at a time of its choosing to determine whether existing operator licensees, especially applications licensees, are: providing ICT services to third party customers and that they are not obtaining services at wholesale price and other terms for their own use.
+NICTA will assess all existing licensees at a time of its choosing to determine whether existing operator licensees, especially applications licensees, are: providing ICT services to third party customers and that they are not obtaining services at wholesale price and other terms for their own use. - c.
+NICTA will take action under the Act to cancel or revoke licences if the licensees are not providing ICT services in accordance with their licences, and also initiate other action to impose sanctions and penalties as appropriate in the circumstances, and in accordance with the procedures that are set out in the Act.